AndrewIm/Project-1-VR/README.md

 ## [Video](https://www.youtube.com/watch?v=4d0j63YGN1s)
 ## [The Room](https://andrewim.github.io/Project-1-VR/)
 ### Room layout
 The screenshots below show different angles of the room and the various models in the room.
 The room is a rectangle with a size of 22 by 23.
-All the models that were used in this room were from [Poly](https://poly.google.com/)(List of models used with author name and link below).
+All the models that were used in this room were from [Poly](https://poly.google.com/) (List of models used with author name and link below).
+The room was first made using [Glitch](https://glitch.com/) then imported to GitHub.
+There are 5 different lights in the room, 3 are used to show blue fading lights on the objects that are able to play sounds.
+1 light is used to show the glowing of the stars witha  glowing white light near the window in the back of the room.
+The last light is used for lighting the room with an ambient light.
+The dynamic object in the room is the ceiling fan.
 ![alt text](https://github.com/AndrewIm/Project-1-VR/blob/master/Report%20IMG%20and%20Video/VR1.png "VR 1")
 ![alt text](https://github.com/AndrewIm/Project-1-VR/blob/master/Report%20IMG%20and%20Video/VR2.png "VR 2")
 ![alt text](https://github.com/AndrewIm/Project-1-VR/blob/master/Report%20IMG%20and%20Video/VR3.png "VR 3")